Tenants and management

 • Tenant deletion is irreversible.

-Tenant deletion times vary and are dependant on the number of resources associated with the tenant.
+Tenant deletion times vary and are dependent on the number of resources associated with the tenant.

 1. In the Current allocations table, click Delete tenant from the three dots drop-down in the row of the tenant you wish to delete.